jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Text Processing - Full Text Search, Categorization-Clustering, etc/Full Text Search - Enter SOLR/Using n-grams - folding N-grams and attributes into trigrams (for N ≧ 4).md

 Say we intend to support *case-INsensitive* searches, next to regular *case-sensitive* (a.k.a. *exact*) searches.
 Then we can either query the index with every combination of upper- and lowercase of our input, or we can load the index at indexing time with every combination of, etc. Either way, the cost is pretty steep, possibly in storage and surely in processing time.

-Another approach seen elsewhere is to index all material *cased*, e.g. lowercased and then cope with *exact queries* by post-filtering the search results against the original data to remove the wrong-case preliminary matches.
+Another approach seen elsewhere is to index all material *normalized*, e.g. *lowercased* and then cope with *exact queries* by post-filtering the search results against the original data to remove the wrong-case preliminary matches.
 Another costly approach, if slightly less so.

-Here the idea is take those approaches and *combine them* into a more optimal storage cost and search effort: the idea isn't far removed from keeping two dedicated indexes: one for exact searches, plus one for case-insensitive searches.
+Here the idea is take those approaches and *combine them* into a more optimal storage cost and search effort: **the idea isn't far removed from keeping two dedicated indexes**: one for exact searches, plus one for case-insensitive searches.
 But now using a single index by tweaking our trigrams: we encode the 'is-this-case-exact-or-lowercased' attribute bit by injecting it into the trigrams themselves, slightly increasing the codespace so we can store both unique trigrams in the same index and search for them when we want to.